Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 There is something to suit the budget backpacker and those with a comfortable budget!

-Bradley and I choose to stay in Gayser Apartments as we liked the idea of having our own space to cook (Although we didn’t cook much in the end- food is cheap!).
+Bradley and I choose to stay in Gayser Apartments as we liked the idea of having our own space to cook (although we didn’t cook much in the end - food is cheap here!).
 But the apartments are lovely and I can highly recommend them.

-It’s only a 10 minute walk to the centre of town.
+They are only a 10 minute walk to the centre of town too.

 The same company also has a boutique hotel, and a hostel, so they really do have something for everyone!